MiamiOH-CSE274/Portfolio/README.md

 * If I needed a data structure to store a set of strings, which data structure (or data structures) that we learned this semester would be most appropriate?
 Carefully explain why.
 (Remember that a set doesn't have any order, and doesn't store duplicates.
 We can add items, remove items, and check to see if an item is already in the set.

-A hashset would be a very easy way to accomplish what is asked for in this problem.
-We do not know how many strings we will need to store, but a hashset grows as more data is added, which is very useful for something like string storage.
+A hash table would be a very easy way to accomplish what is asked for in this problem.
+We do not know how many strings we will need to store, but a hash table grows as more data is added, which is very useful for something like string storage.
 Seeing as the only requirements are add, remove, checkExists, and for the data structure to be a set, a hashset is the obvious choice.

 Returning the min/max and next/prev is not required which eliminates the only major weakness of a hashset.
 All other operations for a hashset are O(1), which would make the string storage very fast.
 The other major requirement is also met, as a hashset does not allow duplicates.
-Add, remove, and check would all run in O(1) provided that the strings were hashed properly.
+Since there are no duplicates, adding each string would run in O(1) by hashing each string then placing the string at the location specified by the hash value.
+Finally, remove and checkExists would also run in O(1) time by hashing the index for the string, then using that index to remove or check the string located at the index.

 * If I needed a data structure to store a grocery list, which data structure (or data structures) that we learned this semester would be most appropriate?
 Carefully explain why.